Blog

 Git Branching

 Introduction Like other version control systems Git also support a way to diverge from the main line of development and continue to do work without messing with that main line, it’s called branching.
 Unlike may other version control systems, the Git branching model is lightweight.
 Each Git branch is simply just a file containing the 40 character SHA-1 checksum of the commit it points to.
 You can nearly instantaneous create or switch branches.
+It’s therefore not surprising that Git users are encouraged to use workflows that branch and merge often.

 Read more →